GitHubDragonFly/Localized_3js/README.md

 Note: Optional custom modified files should be implemented as either `all` or `none`.
 Try to read the whole description so you don't miss anything.

 # Requirements
+The simplest requirements and approach (which I discovered after this repository was created):

+- python3
+  - get the `Required Repository` as stated below and unzipp it to create the `main folder`
+  - add to the `main folder` the `index.html` file found in the `Required` folder of this repository
+  - use Terminal / Command Prompt, navigate to the `main folder` and run the following command:
+    - `python3 -m http.server 8000 --bind 127.0.0.1`
+  - access the main page in your browser at `http://localhost:8000`
+  - if you decide to use the optional customized files then read below on how to install all of them

-Either of the following 2 choices below should work:
+Either of the following 2 choices below should also work:

 - `python` + `Flask` and `flask_cors` packages
 - `VS Code` + `python` extension (from Microsoft Store) + `Flask` and `flask_cors` packages